Diatomic molecule: Excited electronic states

 For example, the following table lists the common electronic states (without vibrational quantum numbers) along with the energy of the lowest vibrational level ($v=0$) of diatomic nitrogen (N2), the most abundant gas in the Earth's atmosphere.

 The subscripts and superscripts after $\Lambda$ give additional quantum mechanical details about the electronic state.
 The superscript $+$ or $-$ determines whether reflection in a plane containing the internuclear axis introduces a sign change in the wavefunction.
-The sub-script $g$ or $u$ applies to molecules of identical atoms, and when reflecting the state along a plane perpendicualr to the molecular axis, states that does not change are labelled $g$ (gerade), and states that change sign are labelled $u$ (ungerade).
+The sub-script $g$ or $u$ applies to molecules of identical atoms, and when reflecting the state along a plane perpendicular to the molecular axis, states that does not change are labelled $g$ (gerade), and states that change sign are labelled $u$ (ungerade).

 The aforementioned fluorescence occurs in distinct regions of the electromagnetic spectrum, called "emission bands": each band corresponds to a particular transition from a higher electronic state and vibrational level to a lower electronic state and vibrational level (typically, many vibrational levels are involved in an excited gas of diatomic molecules).
 For example, N2 $A$-$X$ emission bands (a.k.a.
 Vegard-Kaplan bands) are present in the spectral range from 0.14 to 1.45 μm (micrometres).
 A given band can be spread out over several nanometers in electromagnetic wavelength space, owing to the various transitions that occur in the molecule's rotational quantum number, $J$.
 These are classified into distinct sub-band branches, depending on the change in $J$.
 The $R$ branch corresponds to $\Delta J = +1$, the $P$ branch to $\Delta J = -1$, and the $Q$ branch to $\Delta J = 0$.
 Bands are spread out even further by the limited spectral resolution of the spectrometer that is used to measure the spectrum.
 The spectral resolution depends on the instrument's point spread function.

 Energy levels

 The molecular term symbol is a shorthand expression of the angular momenta that characterize the electronic quantum states of a diatomic molecule, which are also eigenstates of the electronic molecular Hamiltonian.
 It is also convenient, and common, to represent a diatomic molecule as two-point masses connected by a massless spring.
 The energies involved in the various motions of the molecule can then be broken down into three categories: the translational, rotational, and vibrational energies.
+The theoretical study of the rotational energy levels of the diatomic molecules can be described using the below description of the rotational energy levels.
+While the study of vibrational energy level of the diatomic molecules can be described using the harmonic oscillator approximation or using the quantum vibrational interaction potentials.
+These potentials give more accurate energy levels because they take multiple vibrational effects into account.

 Concerning history, the first treatment of diatomic molecules with quantum mechanics was made by Lucy Mensing in 1926.